pedronauck/react-video/README.md

   );
 ```

-To handle errors when something happens, like your video can't be loaded, you can pass a callback with a prop `onError` in the component:
+To handle errors when something wrong happens, like your video can't be loaded, you can pass a callback with a prop `onError` in the component:

 ```javascript
   var _onError = function(err) {